TATOS-Technologies/web-dev-challenge/apr-22/task.md

 - public facing API for integration with a mobile app (same functionality as the blog webpage)
 - Search for articles
 - Categories for articles
+- APIs to handle media upload(for embedding media within blogs).

+The blog content should be HTML (for Richtext support).

 ## git
 Please work on seperate branches for major features.
 This is crucial for code review.